Skip to main content Deutsch

 Phase 3: Pilot Study

 In the third phase, a pilot study will be conducted to assess the potential efficacy of this game-based intervention.
 For this purpose, school classes in Lower Austria and Vienna will be selected to test the game with their students over a longer period of time.
 The effect of the game on mental health literacy will be evaluated using standardized questionnaires.
+In addition to the intervention itself, the school implementation is being evaluated in order to establish the basis for long-term adoption.